nicoverbruggen/phpmon/README.md

 should return: `/usr/local/bin/php` (or `/opt/homebrew/bin/php` if you are on Apple Silicon)

+**If you don't need Laravel Valet, you can stop here.
+PHP Monitor will work like this in Standalone Mode.**

+If you'd like to have Valet as well, continue and install Valet with Composer, like this.

     composer global require laravel/valet

 For optimal results, you should lock your PHP platform for global dependencies to the oldest version of PHP you intend to run.
 If that version is PHP 7.0, your `~/.composer/composer.json` file could look like this (please adjust the version accordingly!):

 ```